ooosaretin/google-search-cypress/README.md

 # Google Search Cypress Tools Automated Test

-This repository contains an automated test suite for Google Search using Cypress, along with a video screenshot recording of the test execution.
+This repository contains an automated test suite for Google Search using Cypress, along with a video and screenshot recording of the test execution.
 The test checks the functionality of Google Search and ensures that the page behaves as expected.

 ## Table of Contents
 1. [Overview](#overview)